 For more information and resources related to this topic, you can visit FindLaw's section on Copyrights.

 It's important to understand that copyright law covers the "form of material expression," not the actual concepts, ideas, techniques, or facts in a particular work.
-This is the reason behind why a work must be fixed in a tangible form in order to receive copyright protection.
-A couple examples of works being fixed in a tangible form include stories written on paper and original paintings on canvas.
+This is why only fixed works in a tangible form receive copyright protection.
+Examples of works fixed in a tangible form include stories written on paper and original paintings on canvas.

 A Copyright Owner's Rights

 The primary goal of copyright law is to protect the work's creator's time, effort, and creativity.
 The copyright owner has certain exclusive rights thanks to the Copyright Act.